nats-io/nats-connector-framework/README.md

 ```
 The jar file will be built in the `target` directory.
 Then copy the jar file to your classpath and you're all set.

 NOTE: running the unit tests requires that `gnatsd` be installed on your system and available in your executable search path.
-For the NATS redis plugin to pass tests, the redis server must be installed and running at the default port.
+For the NATS redis plugin a redis server must be installed and running locally at the default port.

 ### Source code (this repository)
 To download the source code: